 - On The Simpsons, an internet cartoon company that publishes Bart's web show "Angry Dad" pays him in stock instead of money, dispensing it off a toilet paper roll.

-- Mostly averted in real life, since many people have learned to either carry around tissues with ourselves or to check for toilet paper before sitting down.
-Or both.
-On the other hand, people are starting to use flushable wipes, which are quite a lot more expensive than toilet paper, and more damaging to sewers...
+- Mostly averted in real life, since many people have learned to either carry around tissues or to check for toilet paper before sitting down.
+On the other hand, people are starting to use flushable wipes, which are quite a lot more expensive than toilet paper, and more damaging to sewers.
+Using any paper but toilet paper is strongly discouraged.
+Toilet paper is designed to be much softer, degradable, and more pliable than even paper towels.
+Anything else can clog and damage the plumbing.

 - In some countries, it's common to use other methods instead of toilet paper.
 For example, in some Asian countries, it's common to wash your bottom with water (from a bucket or a bidet) and your hands.
-It's also not unheard of in other places (like in the middle-of-nowhere Egypt, as some Jojos Bizarre Adventure fans may know) to use soil or sand because the soil/sand there is so hot and barren that it's sterile.
+It's also not unheard of in other places (like in the Middle Eastern and North African countries, as seen in Jojos Bizarre Adventure) to use soil or sand because the soil/sand there is so hot and barren that it's sterile.
 And of course, there's using leaves or other plant matter... and historically, there's also rubbing your anus on the edge of a stick.

 - In the First World War soldiers couldn't leave the trenches because they would be shot by the other side.
 They were forced to go to the bathroom in their trenches.
 They ran out of so many substitutes for toilet paper that they were forced to use their hands.